thoukydides/.github/CONTRIBUTING.md

 Thank you for your time and interest in this project.

+## About This Project

+This is a personal project shared openly.
+I actively welcome bug reports and enhancement suggestions, but maintain sole development responsibility.
+Think of it as “shared but not collaborative” - your feedback shapes direction, but I handle implementation.

+Please note that responses and implementations may take time as this project is maintained alongside other personal commitments.

 ## Issues

 If you believe that you have discovered an issue, please first search for any prior report (including closed issues).
 If not, feel free to open a new issue using the relevant form.